marxin/texi2rst-generated/sphinx/gccint/target-makefile-fragments.rst

   Unfortunately, setting ``MULTILIB_EXTRA_OPTS`` is not enough, since it does not affect the build of target libraries, at least not the build of the default multilib.
-One possible work-around is to use ``DRIVER_SELF_SPECS`` to bring options from the specs file as if they had been passed in the compiler driver command line.
+One possible work-around is to use ``DRIVER_SELF_SPECS`` to bring options from the :samp:`specs` file as if they had been passed in the compiler driver command line.
-  However, you don't want to be adding these options after the toolchain is installed, so you can instead tweak the specs file that will be used during the toolchain build, while you still install the original, built-in specs.
-The trick is to set ``SPECS`` to some other filename (say specs.install), that will then be created out of the built-in specs, and introduce a Makefile rule to generate the specs file that's going to be used at build time out of your specs.install.
+  However, you don't want to be adding these options after the toolchain is installed, so you can instead tweak the :samp:`specs` file that will be used during the toolchain build, while you still install the original, built-in :samp:`specs`.
+The trick is to set ``SPECS`` to some other filename (say :samp:`specs.install`), that will then be created out of the built-in specs, and introduce a :samp:`Makefile` rule to generate the :samp:`specs` file that's going to be used at build time out of your :samp:`specs.install`.

 .. envvar:: T_CFLAGS